Charles Pearce (calligrapher): Freelance work

 Pearce began to use brushes on canvas rather than pens and paper which gave him the opportunity to work considerably larger than previously.
-He has developed a technique which involves the throwing of paint onto raw canvas, to create the start of his paintings.
+He has used a technique which involves the throwing of paint onto raw canvas, to create the start of his paintings.
 He then stretches the canvas onto frames/stretchers which he has designed specially to take the force of stretching the canvas, which doesn't involve any cross-bracing.
 His largest single canvas to date measures 5 ft by 9 ft.

-It was on a visit back to Eureka Springs, Arkansas, where he had taught a workshop back in 1988, that he was suddenly struck by the idea that he no longer needed to live in Cleveland and could, in fact, do something which he had wanted to do for much of his life: live in the country.
+It was on a visit back to Eureka Springs, Arkansas, where he had taught a workshop back in 1988, that he realised he no longer needed to live in Cleveland and could, in fact, do something which he had wanted to do for much of his life: live in the country.
 In late 2000 he bought 12 acres just outside Eureka Springs and began work on designing and constructing a studio in which he could also live.
 Whiskey Spring Studio was completed in 2003.